cwkingjr/csv-term-tagger/README.md

 ### Invoke CSV Term Tagger

-To run the tool, got to the Git Bash or PS Terminal and run (`<something>` inside angle brackets indicates this is something your are supposed to replace, replacing angles and all; meaning, leave out the angles.):
+To run the tool, go to the Git Bash or PS Terminal and run (`<something>` inside angle brackets indicates this is something your are supposed to replace, replacing angles and all; meaning, leave out the angles.):

 ```bash
 csv_term_tagger <csv-file-to-process-path>